First Team Coach

 Stephen Ward joined South as goalkeeper in August 1995 and would remain first choice up until the end of 2010 and was considered the best amateur keeper around.

 He had one period away from South in 1998 when he journeyed to New Zealand and for a short period was in the reserves in 2005 before stepping back up to the first team.

-From 2010 he became cover to first choice Peter Webster and in 2013 moved up to the mangement team as First Team Coach.
-It is still normal to see his name as a substitute as back up keeper.
+From 2010 he became cover to first choice Peter Webster and in 2013 moved up to the management team as First Team Coach.

 Stephen has won three cup and two league titles with South as a player and also made 23 reserve team appearances (with 11 clean sheets).